vasilek93/friends-on-vacation/README.md

 # friends-on-vacation
-The goal of the program Friends on vacation is to help friends track their expenses and make sure that everyone has spent equal amount of money.
+The goal of the program "Friends on vacation" is to help friends track their expenses and make sure that everyone has spent equal amount of money.
 It is possible to enter an expense details - name of person, who made an expense, type of expense (e.g. food, entertainment, hotel etc.) and amoun of an expense.
 Then program calculates sum of